“Maybe Mikel Is Broke”: Siasia Slams Chelsea Legend for Claims of Paying Flight Tickets

 "Mikel did not pay for any flight; he did other things.
 I am telling you as the head coach.
 Maybe Mikel is broke now and trying to look for money; he should find other means and not this style."

-Nigeria coach Samson Siasia looks on during the match against Sweden at the Rio 2016 Olympic Games in Manaus, Brazil.
+Former Nigeria coach Samson Siasia kicks against claims that John Mikel Obi paid for flights to Brazil for the Rio 2016 Olympic Games.
 Photo by: Chris Brunskill-FIFA/FIFA.

 Source: Getty Images

-Samson Siasia revealed that his friend influenced how Delta Airline conveyed the team to Brazil for the 2016 Olympic Games.
+Siasia said that instead, his friend had influenced how Delta Airline conveyed the team to Brazil for the 2016 Olympic Games.

-The Olympic silver medallist revealed that a certain Nigerian initially booked a plane, but it could not convey the entire team.
+The Olympic silver medallist explained that a certain Nigerian initially booked a plane, but it could not convey the entire team.

 "Delta Airline flew us because of the Nigerian delegate, the noise was too much then so a friend of mine went to the chairman of the Airline and he decided to fly us for free.